saqemlas/sls-kinesis-data-pipeline/README.md

 When putting data into the stream, the partition key is used to determine which shard in the stream the data record is added to.
 All the data in the shard is sent to the same worker that is processing the shard. *The partition key used depends on your application logic*.
 The number of partition keys should typically be much greater than the number of shards.
 This is because the partition key is used to determine how to map a data record to a particular shard.
 If you have enough partition keys, the data can be evenly distributed across the shards in a stream.

+A kinesis consumer is an application that processes all data from a Kinesis data stream.
+When a consumer uses enhanced fan-out, it gets its own 2 MB/sec allotment of read throughput, allowing multiple consumers to read data from the same stream in parallel, without contending for read throughput with other consumers.
+By default, shards in a stream provide 2 MB/sec of read throughput per shard.
+This throughput gets shared across all the consumers that are reading from a given shard.
+In other words, the default 2 MB/sec of throughput per shard is fixed, even if there are multiple consumers that are reading from the shard.

 For more information...
 - [AWS Documentation: Kinesis Data Streams](https://docs.aws.amazon.com/streams/latest/dev/amazon-kinesis-streams.html)
 - [AWS Documentation: Reading Data from Amazon Kinesis Data Streams](https://docs.aws.amazon.com/streams/latest/dev/building-consumers.html)